LesInfos/Drum-Dimensionality-Reduction-and-Synthesis/README.md

 Due to the size of the trained model, the RAVE Colab folder is provided here as a Google Drive link.

 How to run:
-1. Setup: Download the RAVE_COLLAB folder and upload it to the root directory your own Google Drive.
-Then, Open the RAVE notebook in Colab and follow the instructions.
+1. Download the RAVE_COLLAB folder and upload it to the root directory your own Google Drive.
-2. Follow the notebook.
+2. Open the RAVE notebook in Colab and follow the instructions.